danielefongo/yson/README.md

 end
 ```

-Then do a request to your graphql endpoint using `Yson.Api`:
+Then do a request to your graphql endpoint using `Yson.GraphQL.Api`:

 ```elixir
 alias Yson.GraphQL.Api